 Happy New Year.
 May All Your Dreams Come True.

-It’s our last time to chalk the driveway before she moves to Portland.
-Giggling sweetly, she asks me to draw bicycles and an ocean.
-She selects shades of blue and grey, then carefully explains to her little sister Lulu how the world works, “Only sometimes the sky is blue…”
+It’s our last time to chalk the driveway before Violet moves away.
+Giggling sweetly, she carefully selects shades of blue and grey, then asks me to draw bicycles and an ocean, carefully explaining to her little sister Lulu how the world works; “Only sometimes the sky is blue…”

-Chalk in hand, we bend over the cement.
-Lulu can’t color inside the lines yet, and part of me hopes she never learns that restriction.
+We bend over the cement.
+Lulu can’t color inside the lines yet and part of me hopes she never learns this restriction.
 Maybe she won’t; her parents are exceptional at coloring outside the lines.
 Daddy takes talent and creativity to a new level and Mommy just stepped away from a traditional job to run in new directions.

-Only a few months ago Violet didn’t like the ocean or sand.
-Soon she’ll arrive in Portland in time for the Sand in the City annual sand castle event, sponsored in part by her mother’s new employer.
-Sending Violet’s family love as they move to their new home closer to a different ocean!
+A few months ago Violet didn’t like the ocean or sand, but now is excited to move to Portland in time for their annual Sand in the City sand castle event, sponsored in part by her mother’s new employer.
+I’m sending Violet and her entire family love, as they depart to live near a real – not chalk – ocean!

 Sunshine envelops the longest day of the year.
 Here, at the farthest western edge of the Eastern Time zone, our day is bright and dusk is long.
 The hour tops, and time stands still.

 As we collectively wish to rush forward, Summer starts by hitting the pause button.
 Spring’s last bright breath is a moment of meditation; collecting mindful energy required to produce the bountiful blessings of the season to come.

 One needn’t have a special Valentine, to be one.
 Find a way to share love with everyone you meet, leaving behind a trail of hearts as you go.